 I lived in Granville, Ohio, for most of my childhood.
 Granville is a beautiful small town in the Welsh Hills (yes, Ohio has hills!), near Columbus.
-My dad taught American History at Denison University, and my mom chased four children around, first in an old house right in the center of town, and then two miles out, in a new A-frame house (new in 1956!).
+My father G. Wallace Chessman taught American History at Denison University, and my mother chased four children around, first in an old house right in the center of town, and then two miles out, in a new A-frame house (new in 1956!).
 Once most of us were teenagers or older, my mother went back to school and became a psychiatric social worker — a profession she loved.

 How did you start to write?

 I often wrote stuff as a child, especially poetry, and I continued to write poems once in a while in my twenties and thirties.
 As a faculty member at Yale, though, I devoted time to writing a book about Gertrude Stein, and scholarly articles on Elizabeth Bowen and the painter Mary Cassatt.

 One of the best facts of my life is my tumble off the tenure “ladder” at Yale.
-I decided to start exploring the world outside of academics, and I soon discovered how freeing this was; for the first time in my life, I could start to listen – really listen – to what I wished to write.
+I decided to start exploring the world outside of academics, and I soon discovered how freeing this world felt to me; for the first time in my life, I could start to listen – really listen – to what I wished to do and to write.
 At first I wrote stories for children (eventually publishing two in Ladybug and Spider), and then, out of the blue, ideas for a novel started coming to me.

 Do you write every day?

 Once I’m really immersed in a work of fiction, though, I am much better at clearing my desk and my mind.
-On good days, once a piece of fiction is underway, I write for three to five hours.
+On good days, once a piece of fiction is underway, I write for about five hours.